 Stains in general

-White wine can remove a red wine stain – correct.
-Soak whatever you have split red wine on with white wine, cover with lots of salt, then wash.
+White wine can remove a red wine stain – correct!
+Soak whatever you have spilt red wine on with white wine, cover with lots of salt, then wash.

-Ink can be removed from clothes with washing up liquid – correct.
+Ink can be removed from clothes with washing up liquid – correct!
 First run the garment under a cold tap until the water runs clear.
-Then apply a washing up liquid the back of the stain.
+Then apply a washing up liquid on the back of the stain.
 Rinse again with cold water and wash as normal.

 Old sweat stains are very difficult to remove – yes and no!
 It can be a bit fiddly but they can be made to disappear.
 Sweat stains are the drawback to many a vintage fabric but you can eradicate them by dissolving one tablespoon of white distilled vinegar in 250 ml of warm water, then using this to sponge the sweat stain.
 Wash as normal.
 If the stain (and the smell!) remains, soak the article in a solution of one teaspoon of borax dissolved in one pint of warm water.
 Wash as normal and hang out to dry.